stackforge/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 Both of these projects are now included in the Mirantis OpenStack packages and can be configured for deployment on top of OpenStack through Fuel.
 The initial configuration may be performed through the Fuel UI.
-Because Savanna and Murano are also integrated into Horizon, further configuration may be done natively from the OpenStack Dashboard.
+Because Sahara and Murano are also integrated into Horizon, further configuration may be done natively from the OpenStack Dashboard.

-In addition to the ability to deploy Savanna or Murano, new tests have been added to the OpenStack Health Check to confirm the successful deployment and operational readiness of Savanna and Murano.
+In addition to the ability to deploy Sahara or Murano, new tests have been added to the OpenStack Health Check to confirm the successful deployment and operational readiness of Sahara and Murano.

 A published API in Fuel for create, read, update, and delete (CRUD) operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^